antares-sql/antares/README.md

 Our target is to support as many databases as possible, and all major operating systems, including the ARM versions.

 **At the moment this application is in development state, many features will come in future updates**, and supports only MySQL/MariaDB, PostgreSQL and SQLite.
-At the moment, however, there are all the features necessary to have a pleasant database management experience, so give it a chance and send us your feedback, we would really appreciate it.
+However, there are all the features necessary to have a pleasant database management experience, so give it a chance and send us your feedback, we would really appreciate it.
 We are actively working on it, hoping to provide new cool features, improvements and fixes as soon as possible.

 🔗 If you are curious to try Antares you can download and install the [latest release](https://github.com/Fabio286/antares/releases/latest).